Cynthia Allen Gracey Women In Leadership Awards

 Jeri Muoio was elected Mayor of the City of West Palm Beach in March 2011 and re-elected in 2015.
 She previously served on the West Palm Beach City Commission for four years and was reelected twice.
 Mayor Muoio is steering the City of West Palm Beach in the direction of being a more vibrant, healthy, equitable and tolerant community.
 Mayor Muoio holds a doctorate in Education Leadership from Syracuse University and worked for many years as a school district leader.
 She resides in West Palm Beach with her husband Charles.
 She is the mother of Jessica and grandmother of Jordan, Jada and Julian.

-The Cynthia Allen Gracey Women In Leadership Awards Luncheon (WILA) is held annually in the spring.
+The Women In Leadership Awards Luncheon (WILA) is held annually in the spring.
 It was the first award program in Palm Beach County to recognize the leadership accomplishments of women in our community.
-At the luncheon, Executive Women of the Palm Beaches, Inc. presents its Annual Women In Leadership Awards to exemplary women who have demonstrated extraordinary achievements and leadership in the nonprofit, private, public and volunteer sectors.
-Since 2010, each recipient is presented with the Free to Be statue, by artist and member JoAnne B. Berkow.
-The Luncheon is one of the county’s most successful community events, attracting approximately 600 attendees annually.
+At the luncheon, Executive Women of the Palm Beaches Foundation, Inc. presents its Annual Women In Leadership Awards to exemplary women who have demonstrated extraordinary achievements and leadership in the nonprofit, private, public and volunteer sectors.
+The Luncheon is one of the county’s most successful community events, attracting approximately 700 attendees annually.

 While the luncheon recognizes the achievements and celebrates the contributions of exceptional executive women, proceeds of the Luncheon provide critically needed scholarship assistance.
-The Women in Leadership Awards program has raised significant dollars to help promising young women in our community pursue their dream of a college education.
+The Women In Leadership Awards luncheon has raised significant dollars to help promising young girls and women in our community pursue their dream of a college education.

-Past Women in Leadership Awards Luncheon keynote speakers have included such outstanding nationally recognized women as Ann Richards, Elizabeth Dole, Mary Matalin, Andrea Mitchell, Mary Alice Williams, Jane Bryant Quinn, Betty Rollins, Erica Jong, Sherry Lansing, Linda Ellerbee, Gloria Steinem, Ellen Goodman, Dr. Sarah Weddington, Dr. Jeane Kirkpatrick, Dr. Jeri Nielsen, Mavis Leno and Tipper Gore, Mae Jemison, Betty Nguyen, Alison Levine, Jeannette Walls, Barbara Corcoran, Celine Cousteau, Joan Lunden, Valerie Plame, Jennifer Fleiss and Susan Packard.
+Past Women In Leadership Awards Luncheon keynote speakers have included such outstanding nationally recognized women as Ann Richards, Elizabeth Dole, Mary Matalin, Andrea Mitchell, Mary Alice Williams, Jane Bryant Quinn, Betty Rollins, Erica Jong, Sherry Lansing, Linda Ellerbee, Gloria Steinem, Ellen Goodman, Dr. Sarah Weddington, Dr. Jeane Kirkpatrick, Dr. Jeri Nielsen, Mavis Leno and Tipper Gore, Mae Jemison, Betty Nguyen, Alison Levine, Jeannette Walls, Barbara Corcoran, Celine Cousteau, Joan Lunden, Valerie Plame, Jennifer Fleiss, Susan Packard and most recently Marilu Henner.
+The Women In Leadership Awards Luncheon is decicated in loving memory to our Founder Cynthia Allen Gracey.